chrisseaton/chrisseaton.github.io/rubytruffle/announcement/index.md

+---
+layout: article
-# A Truffle/Graal High Performance Backend for JRuby
+title: A Truffle/Graal High Performance Backend for JRuby
+author: Chris Seaton

-6 January 2014
+date: 6 January 2014
+image: ../jruby.png
+image_alt: The JRuby logo is copyright (c) Tony Price 2011, licensed under the terms of Creative Commons Attribution-NoDerivs 3.0 Unported (CC BY-ND 3.0)
+copyright: Copyright © 2014 Chris Seaton
+---

 For the past year [Oracle Labs](https://labs.oracle.com) have been working on an implementation of Ruby built upon two new JVM technologies - [the Truffle AST interpreter framework and the Graal JVM compiler](http://openjdk.java.net/projects/graal/).
 We believe that the new approach will lead to a faster and simpler Ruby implementation.